Skip to main content

 Commercial considerations on terminating contracts

-Assuming that grounds for termination have arisen (as to which, see below under ‘Legal considerations on terminating contracts), there are a number of key commercial/practical considerations when it comes to contract termination, such as:
+Assuming that grounds for termination have arisen (as to which, see below under ‘Legal considerations on terminating contracts), the following commercial and practical considerations arise:

 Specialist strategic advice will enable businesses to settle upon the best course of action.